You can travel to several countries within the European Economic Area by using a Schengen visa. Find out where you can

 - A photocopy of your application form and all of your supporting documents.

-Can the International Student Office help me with my Schengen visa application?
+Can the Student Visa Advice team help me with my Schengen visa application?

-The International Student Office has specialist knowledge of the UK immigration system and is able to answer questions about visas for the UK.
+The Student Visa Advice Team has specialist knowledge of the UK immigration system and is able to answer questions about visas for the UK.
 We don’t have specialist knowledge of the immigration processes for other countries and we can’t send Schengen applications for you.
 The UKCISA web page also has more information to assist you.

 You can also view our Schengen visa presentation for further information.